hmrguez/apiand-docs/docs/collaborate/add-templates.md

 ## Need to add new parameters

 If you need to add new parameters for resolving your templates you can follow [this](collaborate/add-cli-parameters.md) guide

+## Generator support

+Most [`generate`](../components/generate) commands require specific behavior from the architecture type so you'll most likely need to check out [this](add-generators) guide on how to create your own generators for your new or modified template

 ## Conclusion